Ryan Lewis: 2009–2017: Career with Macklemore

 Lewis first met Macklemore in 2006, but only in 2009 did they formalize the collaboration as the duo Macklemore & Ryan Lewis and release the EP The VS. EP.

 In October 2010, Lewis produced the VS. Redux EP and, in December, their debut single, "My Oh My".
 "Wings" was released on January 21, 2011, followed by "Can't Hold Us" featuring Ray Dalton on August 16, 2011.

 Their album The Heist was released in October 2012.
 Previously released singles "My Oh My", "Wings", and "Can't Hold Us" were announced to be included on the album – as was the song "Make the Money".
 "Can't Hold Us" was used as soundtrack for a Miller beer ad in UK and Ireland in June 2012.
 "Same Love" was released on July 18, 2012, and songs "White Walls" featuring Schoolboy Q and "Jimmy Iovine" featuring Ab-Soul were confirmed to be included on the album.
-The Heist debuted on the US Billboard 200 at number 2.
+The Heist debuted on the US Billboard 200 at number two.

+At the 56th Annual Grammy Awards, Lewis and Macklemore were nominated for seven awards and won four: Best New Artist, Best Rap Album (The Heist), Best Rap Performance and Best Rap Song (both for "Thrift Shop").

 On October 30, 2012, Lewis appeared on The Ellen DeGeneres Show performing their single "Same Love" and then again on January 18, 2013, performing their single "Thrift Shop", which they had sung previously on Late Night with Jimmy Fallon on December 11, 2012.
 The song topped the Billboard Hot 100 for six weeks, giving them their first number 1 hit in the US.

 The Heist World Tour began in August 2012 to promote The Heist.

 On January 26, 2014, Macklemore performed "Same Love" at the 56th Annual Grammy Awards, where Queen Latifah read marriage vows for 33 couples who lined the aisles, including Lewis's sister, Laura, and her now husband.

 In January 2015, Lewis announced via Twitter that his third studio album would be released sometime in the second half of the year.
 On August 5, 2015, Macklemore released a song for free download titled "Growing Up (Sloane's Song)", which features Ed Sheeran.

 On August 27, 2015, the duo released "Downtown", featuring Eric Nally, Kool Moe Dee, Melle Mel, and Grandmaster Caz; it was performed at the 2015 MTV Video Music Awards on August 30.
-"Downtown" is part of their new album, This Unruly Mess I've Made, which was released on February 26, 2016.
+"Downtown" is part of their album, This Unruly Mess I've Made, which was released on February 26, 2016.

 On January 22, 2016, the duo released "White Privilege II", the second single on "This Unruly Mess I've Made".
 On June 15, 2017, Macklemore announced via his official Instagram that the duo were on hiatus.